Muxia village and harbour from Monte Corpiño. End of the Camino de Finisterre and Muxia

 Do you get a pilgrim certificate for the Camino de Finisterre?

-You can still get a certificate in Finisterre and another in Muxía but, although beautiful, they don’t carry quite the same weight as a compostela.
+You can, however, get a certificate in Finisterre and another in Muxía.
+They don’t carry quite the same weight as the compostela, but they are a nice way to mark the end of the route.

 My Camino de Finisterre certificate